StanfordLegion/legion/README.md

 Other Features
 ==================================================================================
-- Pointer Checks: Users can enable dynamic pointer checks of all physical region accesses by compiling with the '-DPOINTER_CHECKS' flag.
+- Bounds Checks: Users can enable dynamic pointer checks of all physical region accesses by compiling with the '-DBOUNDS_CHECKS' flag.

 - Inorder Execution: Users can force the high-level runtime to execute all tasks in program order by compiling with the '-DINORDER_EXECUTION' flag and then passing